josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# 🌍 VII.
-Britain Is Still A Layered Union
+## 🌍 Britain Is Still A Layered Union

 The persistence of regional political feeling extends beyond England itself.